tanushree-rao/Ag-Aid-Conflict/README.md

 # Master-Thesis
-This repository contains data and visualisations for a Master Thesis produced at Uppsala University on the topic of agricultural aid, food security, and conflict.
+This repository contains code, data and visualisations for the thesis 'The effectiveness of international agricultural aid in conflict-affected contexts', produced at Uppsala University's Department of Peace and Conflict Research.
+Paper available [here]([url](https://www.diva-portal.org/smash/record.jsf?pid=diva2%3A1562119&dswid=929)https://www.diva-portal.org/smash/record.jsf?pid=diva2%3A1562119&dswid=929).